-2.2.2.
+2.3.2.
 Enabling IP Ports on Computers That Run luci

 To allow client computers to communicate with a computer that runs luci (the Conga user interface server), and to allow a computer that runs luci to communicate with ricci in the cluster nodes, you must enable the IP ports assigned to luci and ricci.
-Table 2.2, "Enabled IP Ports on a Computer That Runs luci" lists the IP port numbers, their respective protocols, the components to which the port numbers are assigned, and references to iptables rule examples.
-At each computer that runs luci, enable IP ports according to Table 2.1, "Enabled IP Ports on Red Hat Cluster Nodes".
-(All examples are in Section 2.2.3, "Examples of iptables Rules".)
+Table 2.1, "Enabled IP Ports on Red Hat Cluster Nodes" lists the IP port numbers, their respective protocols, and the components to which the port numbers are assigned.
+At each computer that runs luci, enable IP ports according to Table 2.2, "Enabled IP Ports on a Computer That Runs luci".